 When selected, the Highest Award checkbox will limit report results to one award per student.
 This enables school wide analysis by headcount and is selected by default.
 Deselect the checkbox to analyze all members of a group if it may include students who earned other awards at your institution.

 See this article for more.

-When selected, the Job Started After Grad Year checkbox will limit report results to profiles whose most recent job started after the year of graduation.
+When selected, the Job Started After Grad Year checkbox will limit report results to profiles whose most recent job started during or after the year of graduation.
 This enables analysis of employment outcomes for selected groupings and is selected by default.
-Deselect the checkbox to include profiles whose most recent job started on or before the year of graduation or did not include a job start year.
+Deselect the checkbox to include profiles whose most recent job started before the year of graduation or did not include a job start year.